 George F. Johnson – A Legacy In Employee Relations

-Johnson ran the Endicott-Johnson Shoe Company with much success, but he cared for his employees well.
+Johnson ran the Endicott-Johnson Shoe Company with much success, He cared for his employees.
 Johnson had a background in shoemaking because he worked for other shoe manufacturers for 10 years.

-But Johnson’s contribution to American corporate history was not so much his business acumen as his people skills.
+But Johnson’s contribution to American corporate history was not so much his business sharpness as his people skills.
 The thousands of employees who worked for the Endicott- Johnson Company were treated as equals by Johnson.
-They came from different backgrounds and far-off places, but he gave all of them the same chance to make an honest and decent living.
+They came from different backgrounds and he gave all of them the same chance to make an honest and decent living.

 As early as 1919, Johnson started profit-sharing for his employees.
 Even during the Great Depression, employees of the Endicott-Johnson Shoe Company did not fall on hard times.
 When times were hard, employees respected and loved their employer that they never resorted to joining a union.

-In fact, Johnson even built a Recreation Park for his workers, where they could enjoy the pool, tennis courts, and carousel.
+In fact, Johnson even built a Recreation Park for his workers, where they could enjoy a pool and tennis courts.
 Eventually, free trade brought the Endicott-Johnson Shoe Company to ruin.
 But for the workers whose lives Johnson touched, his legacy remains.